udayakumar-s/ej2-angular-docs/ej2-angular/grid/row/row.md

 ---
-title: "Row"
-component: "Grid"
-description: "Documentation for row templates (custom row content), detail templates, and DataGrid row styles."
+layout: post
+title: Row in Angular Grid component | Syncfusion
+description: Learn here all about Row in Syncfusion ##Platform_Name## Grid component of Syncfusion Essential JS 2 and more.
+control: Row
+publishingplatform: ##Platform_Name##
+documentation: ug
 ---

-# Row
+# Row in Angular Grid component

 It represents the record details that are fetched from the data source.